cainanBlack/Java-Calculator/README.md

 ### Next steps:
 - Finalizing functionality of calculator.
 (Smoothing over operations and results)
 - Working on UI and making it more appealing.
 (Cooler colors, maybe?
 Round Buttons, could be tough but also maybe)

+## Commit Five:

+### Mostly finished product.

+All functions are added and working.
+Now is just time for smoothing out and knocking out final bugs.

+- Added a save and paste button that will allow the user to save the calculated value and reuse it
+- Added slight error handling to the enter button, so that if there is an error in the equation it will out put "Syntax Erorr."